Lantheus (NASDAQ:LNTH) Updates FY 2021 Earnings Guidance

-A number of analysts have recently commented on the company.
-Credit Suisse Group upped their price target on Lantheus from $17.00 to $20.00 and gave the company a neutral rating in a research note on Tuesday.
-Zacks Investment Research cut Lantheus from a buy rating to a hold rating in a research note on Wednesday.
-Finally, SVB Leerink upped their price target on Lantheus from $26.00 to $31.00 and gave the company an outperform rating in a research note on Tuesday, May 4th.
-Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Lantheus presently has an average rating of Buy and an average target price of $26.25.
+Several research firms recently weighed in on LNTH.
+Zacks Investment Research lowered Lantheus from a buy rating to a hold rating in a research note on Wednesday, May 12th.
+Credit Suisse Group lifted their price target on Lantheus from $17.00 to $20.00 and gave the company a neutral rating in a research note on Tuesday, May 11th.
+Finally, SVB Leerink lifted their price target on Lantheus from $26.00 to $31.00 and gave the company an outperform rating in a research note on Tuesday, May 4th.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+The company currently has an average rating of Buy and a consensus price target of $26.25.

-In other Lantheus news, CEO Mary Anne Heino sold 27,157 shares of the company’s stock in a transaction that occurred on Friday, March 5th.
-The stock was sold at an average price of $18.26, for a total transaction of $495,886.82.
-Following the completion of the transaction, the chief executive officer now owns 711,720 shares of the company’s stock, valued at approximately $12,996,007.20.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, SVP Michael P. Duffy sold 7,500 shares of the company’s stock in a transaction that occurred on Friday, April 16th.
-The stock was sold at an average price of $21.75, for a total value of $163,125.00.
-Following the transaction, the senior vice president now directly owns 109,472 shares of the company’s stock, valued at approximately $2,381,016.
+In other Lantheus news, CEO Mary Anne Heino sold 27,157 shares of Lantheus stock in a transaction that occurred on Friday, March 5th.
+The stock was sold at an average price of $18.26, for a total value of $495,886.82.
+Following the completion of the sale, the chief executive officer now directly owns 711,720 shares in the company, valued at $12,996,007.20.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Sam R. Leno sold 5,000 shares of Lantheus stock in a transaction that occurred on Thursday, April 8th.
+The stock was sold at an average price of $21.17, for a total value of $105,850.00.
+Following the completion of the sale, the director now owns 40,784 shares of the company’s stock, valued at $863,397.28.
 The disclosure for this sale can be found here.
-Insiders sold a total of 72,188 shares of company stock valued at $1,411,148 over the last quarter.
-2.08% of the stock is owned by insiders.
+Insiders have sold 72,188 shares of company stock valued at $1,411,148 over the last 90 days.
+2.08% of the stock is owned by corporate insiders.

 Lantheus Holdings, Inc develops, manufactures, and commercializes diagnostic and therapeutic agents and products that assist clinicians in the diagnosis and treatment of heart, cancer, and other diseases worldwide.
 It provides DEFINITY, a microbubble ultrasound enhancing agent used in ultrasound exams of the heart; TechneLite, a technetium generator for nuclear medicine; Xenon-133 to assess pulmonary function; Neurolite to identify the area within the brain where blood flow has been blocked or reduced due to stroke; Cardiolite, an injectable Tc-99m-labeled imaging agent; and RELISTOR for opioid-induced constipation.